foundry-vtt-community/wiki.js/development/api/document.md

 The `id` is used as the key in all Collections the Document is a member of, making it simple to get a document instance whose Collection and `id` are known.

-The `uuid` is unique across all collections and allows for an easy way (via the `fromUuid` function) to find any arbitrary document whose collection might not be known.
+The `uuid` is unique across all collections and allows for an easy way (via the `fromUuid` or `fromUuidSync` functions) to find any arbitrary document whose collection might not be known.

-### Document Modification Context
+You can use the book icon in the header bar of a document sheet to retrieve these values; a left click copies the ID to clipboard, while a right click copies the UUID to clipboard.

+## API Interactions

+Many document operations take a `data` and `context` argument, which are each always objects.

+**Data:** This argument directly translates to the properties of the document.
+The eligible properties of a document come from the `defineSchema` method of the base document class, e.g. `BaseActor#defineSchema`; you can see the list of base document classes at the top of the [document API page](https://foundryvtt.com/api/classes/foundry.abstract.Document.html)

-All Document update operations accept a final argument: the [`DocumentModificationContext`](https://foundryvtt.com/api/global.html#DocumentModificationContext) (a.k.a. "context").
-This context affects _how_ the document is created/modified on the backend.
+**Context:** The [`DocumentConstructionContext`](https://foundryvtt.com/api/interfaces/types.DocumentConstructionContext.html) and [`DocumentModificationContext`](https://foundryvtt.com/api/interfaces/types.DocumentModificationContext.html) types affects _how_ the document is created/modified on the backend.
 The primary way to control whether a document being created is an Embedded Document is by providing a `parent` in the context.
 By default (i.e. with no context provided) a new document tries to be created as a Primary Document in the correct `WorldCollection`.

----

-## API Interactions

 ### Create